This is the featured image of the Control Your Drum Roll Build Ups in a Different Way blog article.

 Pitch Automation

-The final touch to this snare drum roll would be to introduce a bit of pitch-shifting towards the end of build-up in order to get that speeding up kind of feeling.
-We will do that by using another simple plugin which basically controls the resonance but by automating the main parameter of it, gradually to the max, it created kind of pitch shifting.
-This plugin is called Torque and it is made by Waves Audio.
-For the sake of this tutorial, we have chosen Torque but there are other options available on the market as well.
-So let’s hear the snare drum roll processed like this.
+The final touch to this snare drum roll would be to introduce a bit of pitch-shifting towards the end of the build-up in order to get that speeding-up kind of feeling.
+We will do that by using another simple plugin that controls the resonance.
+Still, by automating the main parameter of it gradually to the max, it created a kind of pitch shifting.
+This plugin is called Torque, and Waves Audio makes it.
+For the sake of this tutorial, we have chosen Torque, but other options are available on the market as well.
+So let's hear the snare drum roll processed like this.

 ~Snare Drum roll 1 + Transient Shaper, Reverb, and Torque

-In the end, it is time to hear how our snare drum roll sounds followed by a full mix.
+Ultimately, it is time to hear how our snare drum roll sounds, followed by a full mix.

 ~Full Mix